 Staying hydrated during labor is essential.
-If you are going to drink something to help with hydration why not make it something that is going to be refreshing that will also give you an energy boost?!
-We don’t want to drink things that have a lot of sugar or caffeine during this time so this labor-aide recipe is the perfect solution.
+If you are going to drink something to help with hydration, why not make it something that will be refreshing and give you an energy boost?!
+We don’t want to drink things with a lot of sugar or caffeine during this time, so this labor-aide recipe is the perfect solution.
 Each of the ingredients in this recipe will help you through labor.
-Here’s what you need:

 - ¼ cup fresh squeezed lemon juice

-- Lemon juice can help relieve bloating, nausea and heartburn.
-It’s common for women to feel nauseous during labor so this will hep with digestion problems.
+- Lemon juice can help relieve bloating, nausea, and heartburn.
+It’s common for women to feel nauseous during labor, so this will help with digestion problems.
 Lemons also make your drink taste better.
 Plain water can get boring after a while.

 - 2 cups coconut water

 - Coconut water is nature’s natural Gatorade.
-It’s perfect for labor because it is filled with electrolytes, minerals to replenish hydration levels, and simple sugars.
-It’s important to maintain your electrolyte level for proper cell function and for energy so use coconut water instead of regular tap water for your labor-aide.
+It’s perfect for labor because it contains electrolytes, minerals to replenish hydration levels, and simple sugars.
+It’s important to maintain your electrolyte level for proper cell function and energy, so use coconut water instead of regular tap water for your labor-aide.

 - ¼ tsp sea salt

-- Sea salt also contains electrolytes and minerals, and it helps with muscle contraction, expansion and re-hydration.
-Also, did you know that sea salt helps balance stress hormones when you exercise?
-And there is no bigger workout then childbirth.
+- Sea salt also contains electrolytes and minerals, and it helps with muscle contraction, expansion, and re-hydration.
+Also, did you know that sea salt helps balance stress hormones when exercising?
+And there is no bigger workout than childbirth.
 Salt reduces your adrenaline levels and supports overall metabolic health.

 - a few drops of rescue remedy

-- Bach flower rescue remedy helps you stay calm, centered and focused with no side effects to you or baby.
+- Bach flower rescue remedy helps you stay calm, centered, and focused with no side effects for you or your baby.

 - 1 Tbsp of liquid calcium/magnesium

 - Calcium and magnesium assist in muscle and nerve activities.
 These two minerals help our muscles to relax or contract.
-This is great especially during childbirth since calcium is involved in blood clotting.
-It helps protects you from losing too much blood after giving birth to baby.
+This is great, especially during childbirth, since calcium is involved in blood clotting.
+It helps protect you from losing too much blood after giving birth to baby.

 - 2 Tbsp of raw honey (more or less depending on your sweetness preference)

-- Raw honey is rich in minerals and easily digestible sugars, which is great for giving you energy.
+- Raw honey is rich in minerals and easily digestible sugars, which are great for giving you energy.
 Sugar “signals the body to down-regulate the production of stress hormones like cortisol.
-Cortisol levels spike during exercise and particularly during anaerobic (when you get breathless) exercise.” (source) Too much cortisol can disrupt the flow of labor, making this ingredient useful on many levels.
+Cortisol levels spike during exercise, particularly during anaerobic exercise (when you get breathless).”1 Too much cortisol can disrupt the flow of labor, making this ingredient useful on many levels.

-Now that we have all of the ingredients, here is how you make it!
+Now that we have all the ingredients, here is how you make it!